ericlyun/ericlyun.github.io/_pages/about.md

 - **April 2025**: We organized AHS tutorial at ASPLOS 2025.
 Please check out the details at [https://ericlyun.me/tutorial-asplos2025/](https://ericlyun.me/tutorial-asplos2025/).
 -	**March 2025**: Two ISCA papers are accepted.
 Congratulations to Xiaochen，Wang chu, and Liqiang.
 - **March 2025**: One ICS paper is accepted.
 Congratulations to Luohao and Xiaochen.
-- **Feb 2025**: One DAC and one TRETS papers are accepted.
-Congratulations to Youwei and Xiaochen.
-- **Jan 2025**: We organized AHS tutorial at ASPDAC.
-Please check out the details at [https://ericlyun.me/tutorial-aspdac2025/](https://ericlyun.me/tutorial-aspdac2025/).

 ## Selected Recent Publications ([Full List](/publications/))